resources

 4. by Utah Code, federal law, or Board Rule is designated not to be a fee including: a school uniform; school lunch; or a charge for a replacement for damaged or lost school equipment or supplies.

-7. “Provision in lieu of fee waiver”: means an alternative to fee payment or waiver of fee payment.
+13. “Provision in lieu of fee waiver”: means an alternative to fee payment or waiver of fee payment.
 It does not include a plan under which fees are paid installments or under some other delayed payment arrangement.

-1. that meet specific requirements, including requesting a specific color, style, fabric, or imprint; and that a school requires a student to provide; and
+1. meet specific requirements, including requesting a specific color, style, fabric, or imprint;

-9. “School uniform”: means special shoes or items of clothing:
+16. “School uniform”: means special shoes or items of clothing that:

-1. that meet specific requirements, including requesting a specific color, style, fabric, or imprint; and that a school requires a student to provide; and
+1. that meet specific requirements, including requesting a specific color, style, fabric, or imprint; and that a school requires a student to provide and wear during school atterndance; and are the property of the student.
+“School uniform” does not include school activity clothing.

-11. “Temporary Assistance for Needy Families” or “TANF,”: means a program, formerly known as AFDC, which provides monthly cash assistance and food stamps to low-income families with children under age 18 through the Utah Department of Workforce Services.
+20. “Temporary Assistance for Needy Families” or “TANF,”: means a program, formerly known as AFDC, which provides monthly cash assistance and food stamps to low-income families with children under age 18 through the Utah Department of Workforce Services.

-12. “Textbook”: means instructional material necessary for participation in a course or program, regardless of the format or the material.
+21. “Textbook”: means instructional material necessary for participation in a course or program, regardless of the format or the material.
+It includes a hard copy book or printed pages of instructional material, including a consumable workbook, or computer hardware, software, or digital context.
+It does not include school equipment, instructional equipment, or instructional supplies.

-13. “Waiver”: means a full or partial release from a requirement to pay a fee and from any provision in lieu of fee payment.
+22. “Waiver”: means a full or partial release from a requirement to pay a fee and from any provision in lieu of fee paymen

 ADMINISTRATIVE REGULATION: